PacLII Home | Databases | WorldLII | Search | Feedback

 The Plaintiff now seeks the following declarations:

-N-GB>The Commissioner for Stamp Duties, ins, in an a an affidaffidavit sworn on 26th April 2000 confirmed that she had requested the Plaintiff to provide a variation of mortgage documents “instead of upstamping the original documents”.
+The Commissioner for Stamp Duties, in an affidavit sworn on 26th April 2000 confirmed that she had requested the Plaintiff to provide a variation of mortgage documents “instead of upstamping the original documents”.
 She said that this was the practice whenever there was an increase or reduction in the amount secured by a mortgage.
 She said that this practice was in line with section 66 of the Land Transfer Act and the Consumer Credit Act 1999.

 The matter was heard on 26th May 2000.
 Counsel made both oral and written submissions.
-Mr Parshfor the Plaintiff submitted that the Plaintiff was clearly arly entitled to exemption from stamp duty because the debt was to be used on residential property, and that the Commissioner had no right to demand any other document in the exercise of her statutory discretion.
+Mr Parshotam for the Plaintiff submitted that the Plaintiff was clearly entitled to exemption from stamp duty because the debt was to be used on residential property, and that the Commissioner had no right to demand any other document in the exercise of her statutory discretion.

-Mr Kumar for the Defendant submitted that all title documents weblic records, and that the Commissioner of Stamp Duties had a public duty to ensure that that the amount for which land was mortgaged was accurately recorded on documents.
+Mr Kumar for the Defendant submitted that all title documents were public records, and that the Commissioner of Stamp Duties had a public duty to ensure that the amount for which land was mortgaged was accurately recorded on documents.
 He said that the stamp duty process should be a transparent one so that the public was accurately informed about the status of titles of leases.

 Under the Schedule as amended by the 1982 Act, a mortgage which is the only or primary security for the payment or repayment of moneys, is conditionally exempt from stamp duty, if it is executed after 1st January 1982, and if the application for exemption is accompanied by a declaration stating the appropriate conditions of entitlement.